vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 #### Install VCD Toolkit
 * clone this repo
-* cp -r <this repo>/src/ /usr/local/openshift/
+* `cp -r <this repo>/src/ /usr/local/openshift/`

 Now the toolkit is installed in `/usr/local/openshift`

-* These scripts will deploy OCP  4.4 or 4.5 with 3 master and 3 worker nodes without any storage provisioners.
+* The toolkit supports the deployment of OCP 4.4 or 4.5 with 3 master and 3 worker nodes without any storage provisioners.
     - TODO: allow for flexible number of worker nodes.
 Changes would have to occur in env.sh.template, create_ignition.sh, deploy.sh, LBDNS.xml, main.tf.withProperties and vcd.sh
     - TODO: make scripts generic to OCP versions allowing user to specify version and change create_ignition.sh to use appropriate installer version binary

 ### Install OpenShift

-#### Update env.sh
+#### Update env.sh:
+`env.sh` will contain all the configuration for your cluster.
 See `this repo`/config/env.sh which is self documenting.
-Now you need to choose a BASEDOMAIN, and PREFIXTODOMAIN which will become your FQDN.
+At this point you need to choose a BASEDOMAIN, and PREFIXTODOMAIN which will become your FQDN.
 The default $PREFIXTODOMAIN.$BASEDOMAIN in env.sh is `myprefix.my.com`.
-* copy `this-repo`/config/env.sh into `/home/yourHome/$PREFIXTODOMAIN` .
+* `mkdir /home/yourhome/$PREFIXTODOMAIN`
+* `cd /home/yourHome/$PREFIXTODOMAIN`
+* `cp this-repo/config/env.sh /home/yourHome/$PREFIXTODOMAIN`
 * Fill in the variables in env.sh as documented in env.sh itself.

-####  Create OpenShift Environment

-  - Execute `cd unique-directory-name` -- the directory where env.sh file is located
+#### Configure Terraform VCD Provider:
-  - Need the **VCD Terraform Provider** (plugins) in the local dir: `tar -xvf /root/terraform-plugin.tar .` TODO document where we got this, and why it needs to be HERE.
+*  You need the **VCD Terraform Provider** (plugin) in the local dir: `tar -xvf /root/terraform-plugin.tar .` TODO document where we got this, and why it needs to be in this dir rather than /usr/local/openshift/.

+### Create Ignition files, install-config.yaml, and ssh keys:
-  - Execute `PATH=$PATH:/usr/local/openshift;export PATH`
+* Execute `PATH=$PATH:/usr/local/openshift;export PATH`
-      - TODO we moved /usr/local/openshift/openshift-install to openshift-install_44 and _45
-      - TODO Edit create_ignition.sh, change line 10 the Openshift-install name
+* Edit create_ignition.sh and  change line 10 to point to the correct openshift-install binary
+   - TODO The OpenShift installer binary: `openshift-install` appears to be unique to the version of OpenShift.
+We downloaded both the openshift-install 4.4 and 4.5 binaries to /usr/local/openshift/ with unique names and we edit the install script to point to the correct installer.
+There should be a better way to do this... all name
-  - Execute `create_ignition.sh`  This will generate ssh keys, generate install-config.yaml, create a directory based on the cluster name, and create a set of ignition files.
+* Execute `create_ignition.sh`  This will generate ssh keys, generate install-config.yaml, create a directory based on the cluster name, and create a set of ignition files.
-  - setup passwordless SSH:  create_ignition generated ssh keys and put the public key into the OCP `install-config.yaml`.
+* setup passwordless SSH:  create_ignition generated ssh keys and put the public key into the OCP `install-config.yaml`.
 The OCP install process will propagate the public key to the bootstrap, masters, workers, and loadbalancer VMs.
 Userid to ssh to will be `core`.
 Copy the keys to /root/.ssh so that you can ssh (without password) to those VMs.
 Don't overwrite id_rsa, id_rsa.pub if you already have keys that you care about:
 ```
 cp ssh_key /root/.ssh/id_rsa
 cp ssh_key.pub /root/.ssh/id_rsa.pub
 ```
+At this point you have created a set of configuration files in /home/youhome/$PREFIXTODOMAIN/$IGNITIONDIR

-- update DNS:
+#### Update DNS:
-  - 1st run:  Execute `add_dns.sh`
+* On 1st run only:  Execute `add_dns.sh`
       This will add the content of `NEEDED_DNS_ENTRIES` into `/etc/hosts` and `NEEDED_SVC_ENTRIES` into `/etc/dnsmasq.conf`.
 It fails with a `sed -e` error but seems to work anyway.
-  - subsequent runs (i.e. if you `terraform destroy` all):  Change `/etc/hosts` and `/etc/dnsmasq.conf` manually and then restart dnsmasq:
+* On subsequent runs (i.e. after you run `terraform destroy` all):  Change `/etc/hosts` and `/etc/dnsmasq.conf` manually
+* restart dnsmasq:
 `service dnsmasq restart`

+#### Create the VMs:
 - Execute `deploy.sh > main.tf`.
 This creates the terraform tf

-* **TODO**  We still pull the LoadBalancer image from OpenShiftImports.
-Edit main.tf to pull from OpenShiftImports for LB.
 - Run `terraform init`
 - Run `terraform apply --auto-approve`

-This should complete with
+This should complete with:
 ```
 Apply complete!
 Resources: 7 added, 0 changed, 0 destroyed.
 ```

+At this point you have created bootstrap, loadbalancer, 3 master, and 3 worker VMs!
+They are powered off.

+#### Add custom properties to the VMs
+We need to add properties to the VMs which are used for further configuration of the VMs during the installation process.

 - Run `vcd.sh`.
 This will add a "ProductSectionList" containing 2 properties: `guestinfo.ignition.config.data`  information to the VApp Template for each CoreOS VM, and `guestinfo.ignition.config.data.encoding` with a value of `base64`.
+It will also add other properties to bootstrap and loadbalancer.
 - To verify that vcd.sh worked, run `vcd_get_after_vcd_put.sh` which will GET all the config that vcd.sh POSTed.
 The script writes files to /tmp
    - Verify the files in /tmp.
-There should be correct ignition data in the Product Section in each CoreOS VApp template
+There should be correct ignition data in the Product Section in each CoreOS VApp template.
+(Hint: run base64 -d on the encoded parts to see what is encoded)

+### Let OpenShift finish the installation:
+Once you power on all the VMs there is an intricate dance between all the VMs which results in a completed install.
+You play a manual role as well by approving pending certificates.

+- power on all the VMs in the VAPP.
+Alternatively:
 - change terraform template to power on the VMs: run `sed -i "s/false/true/" main.tf`
-  - TODO its much faster to just power on all VMs in the vApp... which is better?
-  -  Run `terraform apply --auto-approve`
+- To power on the VMs run `terraform apply --auto-approve`
 - cd to authentication directory: `cd <clusternameDir>/auth` This directory contains both the cluster config and the kubeadmin password for UI login
 - export KUBECONFIG=`pwd`/kubeconfig
 - Wait until `oc get nodes` shows 3 masters.
 The workers will not show up until next manual step
    ```oc get nodes
  NAME                                  STATUS   ROLES    AGE   VERSION
  master-00.ocp44-myprefix.my.com   Ready    master   16m   v1.17.1+6af3663